2018 NBA Draft: Knicks Select Kentucky's Kevin Knox With No. 9 Pick

 More: NBA Draft: Storylines And Players To Watch

+“He fits what we’re going to be about,” Knicks GM Scott Perry said.
+“He’s long, he’s athletic, he can play multiple positions, we think he has tremendous upside.
+He’s coming from a program in Kentucky that’s produced a lot of great pros.

+“We thought Kevin was an excellent fit for what we’re trying to get done here.”

-Earlier Thursday, he told CBS2’s Otis Livingston he thought he “fit the mold” of both the Knicks and Brooklyn Nets.
+Earlier in the day, Knox told CBS2’s Otis Livingston he thought he “fit the mold” of both the Knicks and Brooklyn Nets.

 “There’s a mecca of basketball at Madison Square Garden, so I think I’d fit pretty well,” he said.